-We invite you to join us for this exclusive online interview with British economist and former senior fellow at the Institute of Economic Affairs, Dr. Philip Booth, as he explores the following questions:
+This exclusive online interview with British economist and former senior fellow at the Institute of Economic Affairs, Dr. Philip Booth, explored the following questions:

 Dr. Philip Booth